 Cars With the Cheapest Insurance FAQs

-These vehicles show up very frequently on lists of cars with the lowest auto insurance rates.
+The vehicles below show up very frequently on lists of cars with the lowest auto insurance rates.
 The reasons have a lot to do with their size and construction.

-The standouts listed below are all crossover SUVs.
-These cars are built on a car platform, not a truck chassis, and the ones we list are mostly compact and midsize vehicles.
+The standouts tend to be small SUVS or crossover SUVs.
+These cars are built on a car platform, not a truck chassis, and the ones we list are mostly mid- or -lower-price compact and midsize vehicles.
 Those factors all contribute to making them lighter and cheaper than truck-like SUVs, and so less likely to rack up big bills for repairs (and liability costs) if they crash.

-Insurance premiums were among the factors we weighed in selecting the best autos of 2023, and we note cars below who made that list.
+Insurance premiums were among the factors we weighed in selecting Money's Best Cars of 2024, and we note models below that are among our favorites in recent years.

 Middling in size, this Honda shows up on many lists of cheap-to-insure vehicles.
 So do two other Honda crossover SUVs: the smaller Honda HR-V and larger Honda Pilot, which is among our picks for the best midsize SUVs.

 This Mazda makes a lot of low-insurance lists, and is one of our picks for the best compact SUVs.
-Its smaller sibling, the Mazda CX-30, is also relatively cheap to insure, and is among our choices for the best subcompact SUVs.
+Its smaller sibling, the Mazda CX-30, is also relatively cheap to insure, and is our top overall choice for the best small SUVs in 2024.

-This frugal-to-insure Ford is also one of our picks for the best compact SUVs.
+This cheap-to-insure Ford is also one of our picks for the best compact SUVs you can buy lately.

 The cars below figure frequently in lists of the most expensive to insure.
-A number of vehicles cited on those lists are luxury sports cars from Maserati, Audi and Porsche, with price tags of $100,000 or more.
+Vehicles cited on those lists are often luxury sports cars, from brands like Maserati, Audi and Porsche, with price tags of $100,000 or more.

 To make our list more meaningful to mainstream car buyers, we skipped those cars.
 Instead, we limited our high-premium standouts to vehicles with price tags in the five figures — albeit the high five figures in some cases.